emiapwil/alto-draft/src/design.md

   the ALTO server #A in [](#fig:boundary-identification) if the host and agents are still coupled by some private protocol.

-- The ALTO server is decoupled from the information sources.
+- The ALTO server is decoupled from the information sources by a standard protocol.
+For example, an ALTO server which calculates its own costs by merging the routing costs from some other ALTO servers is decoupled from the its information sources as long as they can provide standard ALTO cost map service with the corresponding cost type.

 <!-- ]]] -->

 ### Capabilities of Information Sources
 <!-- [[[ -->

-The capabilities of an information source which declare the types of available information are determined by the type of the information source and the limitation of the targeted network, both of which can vary significantly.
+The capabilities of an information source, which declare the types of available information, are determined by the type of the information source and the limitation of the targeted network, both of which can vary significantly.
+However, many capabilities are attached to a certain network element such as a router, a link, an attachment point, etc., which can significantly reduce the complexity.

 <!-- ]]] -->